 Step 5 – Take Your Case to Trial

 While most personal injury attorneys will make every attempt to settle your case without going to trial, sometimes the courtroom can’t be avoided.
 Because of this, your attorney should prepare your case as though it were going to trial right from the beginning.
 This will help to streamline the process and help you achieve a resolution to your case as quickly as possible.

 If you don’t get the desired result from your court case, you may have the option to appeal and have the case retried.
 As with the initial trial, your case can be settled outside of court pending an appeal, or you may have to go back to trial again.

 Trust Andrew Pickett Law with Your Personal Injury Case

 For personal injury cases in Florida, Andrew Pickett Law is here to help.
-We’ll work closely with you throughout the settlement, trial, and appeals process as needed.
+We’ll work closely with you throughout the personal injury lawsuit, settlement, trial, and appeals process as needed.
 Even if we are confident that your case will settle outside of court, we’ll still always be prepared to go to trial if necessary.
 Reach out to our firm today to schedule your initial consultation.